 RELATED BLOG ✈️ Mexico Hidden Gems: The 5 You Need to Know About

 What is Las Grutas Tolantongo?

-Longer answer: Tolantongo is a turquoise water playground, located 4,200 feet above sea level in Mezquital Canyon in the state of Hidalgo, in Central Mexico.
+Longer answer: Tolantongo is a turquoise water playground, located 4,200-feet (1,280m) above sea level in Mezquital Canyon in the state of Hidalgo, in Central Mexico.

 The word gruta means cave (or grotto), and there just so happens to be one here!
 Tolantango is a large site, consisting of four distinct natural areas: the pools, the river, the tunnel, and of course, the cave.
 There’s also an onsite zipline, suspension bridge, regular swimming pools, hotels, campsites, about 10 restaurants, convenience stores, lockers, medical facilities, and more — Yes, Tolantongo is a big place!

-Pro tip: As a year-round destination, and one of the best overnight trips from Mexico City, Tolantongo is always very crowded on weekends.
+💡 Pro tip: As a year-round destination, and one of the best overnight and day trips from Mexico City, Tolantongo is always very crowded on weekends.
 If you can, try to visit during the week.

 The rainy season is heaviest during July-August, so you might want to consider one of the hotels at Tolantongo over camping.